pablomaurer/Laramin/readme.md

 ## Laramin
 A Laravel starter Set (No Package)

-### Important
-Missing Files:
-* app/config/database.php
-* app/config/mail.php

-Get them from Official Laravel Repository.
-Because these are individual settings with sensitive informations.

 ### used Packages